 This post may contain affiliate links, view our disclosure.

-This mini Victoria sponge cake recipe features golden, buttery cakes sandwiched with vanilla buttercream and raspberry jam for a classic afternoon tea party treat that’s as easy to make as cupcakes!
-And heads-up, they’re the perfect spring and summer dessert for any celebration or gathering.
+This mini Victoria sponge cake recipe features golden, buttery sponges sandwiched with vanilla buttercream and raspberry jam for a classic afternoon tea party treat that’s as easy to make as cupcakes!
+They’re also the perfect spring and summer dessert for any seasonal celebration or gathering.

 If you’re looking for a pretty little treat that’s perfect for spring and summer and fit for royalty, you found it.
 These cupcake-sized Victoria sandwich cakes are sophisticated enough for a tea party, but easy enough for a birthday party.
 And if you need a potluck dessert, this is a great option.